-Instead of Teflon, the manufacturer used “Calphalon” material as a coating to make on the inside of the pots and pans to make them more reliable and environment-friendly.
+Instead of Teflon, the manufacturer used “Calphalon” material as a coating to make on the inside of this best non toxic pots and pans to make them more reliable and environment-friendly.

 2 omelet pans, 2 saucepans, 2 sauté pans, 1 stockpot and 4 pieces of glass lids are included in this package to give you the complete experience of a well-stocked kitchen.